SoCuul/SoCuul/README.md

 # Hi, I'm SoCuul!

 I'm a full-stack developer based out of Canada.
-I am expecially fluent in node.js backend tools.
+I am mostly fluent in node.js ecosystem, using TypeScript.
 I love coding random projects, or creating utilities to make my life easier.

 As of recently, I've been tinkering in other languages such as Objective-C.